Bijay555/Bijay555/README.md

 - 🔭 I’m currently working on Open Source Projects
 - 🌱 I’m currently learning ML and Deep learning
-- 👯 I’m looking to collaborate on anyone or any team dedicated enough to contribute
+- 👯 I’m looking to collaborate with anyone or any team dedicated enough to contribute